viamrobotics/docs/docs/how-tos/provision-setup.md

 To find out more about supported systems, see [Compatibility](/installation/#compatibility).

-If you are flashing a Raspberry Pi using the Raspberry Pi Imager, flash a 64-bit image to your SD card and customize at least the hostname when prompted.
+If you are flashing a Raspberry Pi using the Raspberry Pi Imager, flash a 64-bit image to your SD card and customize at least the hostname when prompted by the Raspberry Pi Imager.

+When you customize the hostname or other settings, the Raspberry Pi Imager creates `firstrun.sh` which is required to set up provisioning.

 Eject and reinsert the card to make sure it's mounted with the newly written contents.